djeada/-Cybersecurity-Notes/walktroughs/hackthebox/wifinetictwo/README.md

-Sure, here is an expanded version of the explanation for each step in the provided solution for the box "WifineticTwo" without the timestamps:

 - **Start of nmap:**
   The initial step involves conducting an nmap scan, a powerful network scanning tool used to discover hosts and services on a computer network.
 This scan is essential for identifying open ports and the services running on them, providing a comprehensive view of the target's network.
 By knowing which ports are open and which services are active, you can tailor your attack strategy to exploit known vulnerabilities in those services.